duducp/django-mercado-biticoin-mms/README.md

 If this is your first time running the application on a production database, you should apply the migration and create the superuser.

+<a id="docker"></a>
+### Docker
+This application makes use of Docker to facilitate during development in order to raise external dependencies (Postgres and Redis).

+Before executing the commands, make sure you have the docker installed on your device.

+See the commands available in the Makefile:
+- make **docker-app-up**: Create docker containers from Rest application.
+- make **docker-app-down**: Remove docker containers from Rest application.
+- make **docker-app-logs**: View logs in the Rest application of the docker container.
+- make **docker-app-migrate**: Apply the database migration in the Rest application of the docker container.
+- make **docker-app-superuser**: Create superuser in docker container Rest application.
+- make **docker-dependencies-up**: Creates the docker containers with the application dependencies.
+- make **docker-dependencies-down**: Removes the docker containers with the application dependencies.
+- make **docker-dependencies-downclear**: Removes the docker containers and volumes with the application dependencies.

 <a id="create_app"></a>
 ### Create new app